MathCodeLabHub/MathCodeLab.Level1/StudentResources/Puzzles/factorial-trailing-zeros.md

 Have fun exploring the fascinating world of factorials!
 And remember, in programming, there's often a clever way to solve problems without doing all the hard work! 🚀

 ## Complete Program: Your Factorial Zero Counter! 🎮
 Here's a complete program you can use to find trailing zeros for any factorial.
 Just copy, run, and follow the instructions!
+This program:
+    1. Welcomes you and explains what it does
+    2. Lets you enter any number you want
+    3. Tells you how many trailing zeros that number's factorial has
+    4. Keeps going until you want to stop (just enter 0)
+    5. Handles errors in case you type something wrong

 ```python
 # Your Factorial Zero Counter!